Published by FutureTecEra

 Role Sequence Prompting

-Role sequence prompting uses more than one perspective to improve a result.
-For example, you can ask the AI to review an idea as a researcher, then simplify it as a teacher, then improve the wording as an editor.
+Role sequence prompting uses more than one perspective to refine a response.
+For example, you can ask the AI to review an idea as a researcher, simplify it as a teacher, and then refine the wording as an editor.
 This can make the final output more balanced.

 Example: